IrinaTok11/fin-health-pbi/README.md

-# Furnikom LLC — Financial Health Dashboard (Power BI)
+# Integra LLC — Financial Health Dashboard (Power BI)

 A product-style, reproducible **financial health dashboard** for a mid-sized company (2021–2023).
 The report tracks **12 core KPIs** with YoY deltas, target norms, and risk flags, plus structural and trend views (assets, liabilities, and P&L).